dspinellis/alexandria3k/README.md

 * Populate SQLite databases with Crossref, ORCID, DOAJ, and other data
   * Select a horizontal subset of Crossref records
     * Through an SQL expression
-    * By sampling a subset of the 26 thousand containers in the dataset
+    * By sampling a subset of the 26 thousand containers in the data set
   * Select a vertical subset of columns
     * Using the `Table.Column` or `Table.*` notation

-Populating a database can take minutes (for a small, e.g. experimental, subset), a few hours (to traverse the whole Crossref dataset and obtain a few thousands of records), or a couple of days (to produce a large set, e.g. by selecting some columns).
+Populating a database can take minutes (for a small, e.g. experimental, subset), a few hours (to traverse the whole Crossref data set and obtain a few thousands of records), or a couple of days (to produce a large set, e.g. by selecting some columns).